King Khufu

 King Khufu’s Solar Boat

-The solar boat of King Khufu is the most unique item in the world, not only in Egypt.
-It is one of history’s oldest, biggest, and best-preserved monuments, dating back over 4.500 years.
-It has been recognized as the world’s oldest undamaged ship, a “masterpiece of woodcraft” that could sail today if placed in water.
+King Khufu’s solar boat is a unique item in the world.
+It is one of history’s oldest, largest, and best-preserved monuments, dating back over 4,500 years.
+The boat is the world’s oldest undamaged ship and a “masterpiece of woodcraft” that could sail today.
+It demonstrates superior navigational and craftsmanship skills and technologies from that time.